 When mammals are born, their cells are programmed to produce a certain amount of enzymes within the body.
 The rest must be obtained from food.
 When the body becomes burdened by the job of producing all the enzymes, it becomes deficient and can become vulnerable to disease and dysfunction.
 Glands and major organs suffer greatly from enzyme deficiency.
 All mammalian diets must contain live enzymes appropriate to the species in question.
 A raw diet naturally provides enzymes that dogs and cats have had available to their cells during millions of years of evolutionary growth.

-3P Naturals diets naturally contain species-appropriate enzymes for healthy growth, development and maintenance including lipase, pepsin, bromelain, papain, amylase, protease and many others.
+3P Naturals diets naturally contain species-appropriate enzymes for healthy growth, development, and maintenance including lipase, pepsin, bromelain, papain, amylase, protease, and many others.
 These enzymes are well studied but there are hundreds of others whose functions are not yet fully understood.
 We cannot safely omit any of these dietary enzymes without understanding their function.
-Contact us for information about customizing a diet for your pet.